idiap/rethinking-saliency/README.md

 ```

 ## Research
-If you found our work helpful for your research, please do consider citing us.
+If you found our work helpful for your research, please do consider citing our paper.
 ```
 @inproceedings{srinivas2021rethinking,
 title={Rethinking the Role of Gradient-based Attribution Methods for Model Interpretability},